cominixo/BetterF3/CONTRIBUTING.md

 ## Developers

 ### Requirements
-In order to effectively contribute to our project, you need to follow these requirements:
+To help contribute to our project, you must follow these requirements:
 * You need `git` installed.
 You can download it from [here](https://gitforwindows.org/) on Windows.
 * You need Java 17 or later JDK.
 Check out [Adoptium](https://adoptium.net/) for most platforms.
-* You need to use either [IntelliJ IDEA](https://www.jetbrains.com/idea/) or [Visual Studio Code](https://code.visualstudio.com/).
+* You must use either [IntelliJ IDEA](https://www.jetbrains.com/idea/) or [Visual Studio Code](https://code.visualstudio.com/).
 Other IDEs are unsupported and may or may not work.

 ### Compiling
 You can compile the source code here: